songrit/mindapp/README.md

 * mail use Gmail SMTP, config in `config/application.rb`
 * authentication use omniauth-identity

-## Installation

-Create Rails app without ActiveRecord

-    $ rails new app --skip-test-unit --skip-bundle --skip-active-record

-Add this line to your Gemfile:

-    gem 'mindapp', :git=> "git@github.com:songrit/mindapp.git"

-you may also need to enable gem `therubyracer` as well, then execute:

-    $ bundle

-Then generate and seed (you will be asked to overwrite `db/seeds.rb`) , which will create initial user admin:secret

-    $ rails generate mindapp:install
-    $ bundle
-    $ rake mindapp:seed

-Your app is now ready at http://localhost:3000/.

-    $ rails server

 ## Sample Application

-Supposed we want to create ecommerce web site
+Supposed we want to create ecommerce web site, first create a Rails app without ActiveRecord

     $ rails new shop --skip-test-unit --skip-bundle --skip-active-record

-edit Gemfile:

-    gem 'mindapp', :git => "git://github.com/songrit/mindapp.git"
+add mindapp to your Gemfile:

+    gem 'mindapp'

 depend on your operating system, you may need to uncomment